ESGF/esgf-prepare/docs/usage.rst

 Use a logfile
 *************

-All errors and exceptions are logged into a file named ``esgprep-YYYYMMDD-HHMMSS-PID.err``.
-Other information are logged into a file named ``esgprep-YYYYMMDD-HHMMSS-PID.log`` only if ``--log`` is submitted.
+Outputs can be logged into a file named ``PROG-YYYYMMDD-HHMMSS-PID.log``.
 If not, the standard output is used following the verbose mode.
 By default, the logfiles are stored in a ``logs`` folder created in your current working directory (if not exists).
 It can be changed by adding a optional logfile directory to the flag.

 .. code-block:: bash

-    $> COMMAND [SUBCOMMAND] -l
-    $> COMMAND [SUBCOMMAND] -l /PATH/TO/LOGDIR/
+    $> COMMAND [SUBCOMMAND] -l [/PATH/TO/LOGDIR/]

 Use filters
 ***********